Sjeverin

 Sjeverin (Сјеверин) is a village in the Raška (Sandžak) area of Serbia, located in the municipality of Priboj, in the district of Zlatibor, close to the border with Bosnia and Herzegovina.
-In 2002 it had a population of 337, with the majority being ethnic Serb.
+According to the 2022 census, the village has a population of 553 people.

+History

 In October 1992, during the Bosnian war, 16 Bosniak residents of Sjeverin were abducted and murdered by Milan Lukić and members of Osvetnici ("Avengers") paramilitary group in the Sjeverin massacre.
 Following the massacre, other Bosniaks fled the area.
 In 2006 the Sandžak Committee for Protection of Human Rights and Freedoms reported that the state was not working to facilitate the return of the population displaced by ethnic cleansing.